 Taking trust a step further, empower your team to make decisions that impact the whole company.
 Regularly hold meetings that allow employees at all levels to take ownership of impactful decisions.
 Don’t simply express an open door policy or say “talk to me any time if you have ideas”.
 This rarely feels genuine, but dedicating meeting time to discuss company decisions and allow employees to voice their opinions is a clear demonstration that you care for them.

-4. Appreciate, Recognize and Celebrate
+4. Motivate, Appreciate, Recognize and Celebrate

-It’s no secret that one of the quickest ways to boost morale for remote employees (or for anyone) is to recognize their work, celebrate their achievements, and tell them you appreciate them.
+It’s no secret that one of the quickest ways to boost morale for remote employees (or for anyone) is to motivate them, recognize their work, celebrate their achievements, and tell them you appreciate them.
 Psychology research has proven that humans like being appreciated, which in return leads to greater connectedness.
 In addition, appreciating employees increases employee’s sense of self-worth, keeps spirits high, and sparks motivation.
 Statistics show that 69% of employees say “they would work harder if they were appreciated.”

 Tom Rath, an American consultant on employee engagement, has extensively studied the effect recognition has on performance.
 His research proves that employees who receive regular, positive recognition will experience “higher productivity, better engagement levels, more loyalty to the company, higher morale, and better customer satisfaction.”
 Here are some simple but effective ways to recognize and demonstrate appreciation to your employees: